Brian Wilson: Production

 His first use of a string section was on "The Surfer Moon" in mid-1963.
 Before Pet Sounds, he seldom used string ensembles, preferring to overdub them after recording the basic instrumental track, which was then followed by vocal overdubs.
 Beginning with the 1963 track "Surfin' U.S.A.", he double-tracked the vocals, resulting in a more resonant sound.

-A Scully four-track 280 tape deck, identical to the model used on many of Wilson's mid-1960s productions.

 Starting in 1964, Wilson performed tape splices on his recordings, usually to allow difficult vocal sections to be performed by the group.
 By 1965, he had become more adventurous in his use of tape splicing.
 These experiments culminated with the complex editing processes adopted for "Good Vibrations" and Smile.
 Mark Linett, who engineered Wilson's recordings from the 1980s on, stated, "He certainly wasn't the first person to do edits, but it was unusual to record a song in four or five sections, and then cut it together."

+Like Spector, Wilson preferred mono mixdowns.
 According to Wilson, after his first nervous breakdown in 1964, he had endeavored to "take the things I learned from Phil Spector" and maximize his instrumental palette.
-In Priore's assessment, Wilson reconfigured Spector's Wall of Sound techniques, aiming for "audio clarity" and "a more lush, comfortable feel".
+He later cited "California Girls" as his first full application of Spector's "studio as an instrument" concept.
 The 2003 book Temples of Sound states that Wilson distinguished himself from Spector through the usage of certain instruments, such as banjo, and by possessing a "clean muscle" missing in Spector's work.
-Danny Hutton remarked that anyone recording immediately after Wilson's session would fail to replicate the sound he achieved.
-According to Hutton, "There was a lot of subtle stuff he did. [...]
-He was just hands-on.
-He would change the reverb and the echo, and all of a sudden, something just – whoa! – got twice as big and fat."
+In Priore's assessment, Wilson reconfigured Spector's Wall of Sound techniques in pursuit of "audio clarity" and "a more lush, comfortable feel" rather than cumulatively building the arrangement to "the eleventh degree".